 A repeller plate that causes backward movement of the electron beam is present at the opposite end of the electron gun.
 The potential at the repeller is made extremely negative in order to permit repulsion of like charges.

 - Repulsion is necessary in order to build electrical oscillations, as output power must be fed to the input.
 So the velocity modulated electrons must have to travel a backward path in order to provide feedback.
-Thus repeller is used in the structure of klystron.
+Thus repeller is used in the structure of the klystron.

 Working of Reflex Klystron

 As we have already discussed the fundamental principle of operation of a reflex klystron is velocity and current modulation.
-So, consider the above figure:
+So, consider the above figure.